apache/ozone/hadoop-hdds/docs/content/feature/OM-HA.md

 To avoid any single point of failure the leader nodes also should have a HA setup.

- 1. HA of Ozone Manager is implemented with the help of RAFT (Apache Ratis)
+Both Ozone Manager and Storage Container Manager supports HA.
+In this mode the internal state is replicated via RAFT (with Apache Ratis)

- 2. HA of Storage Container Manager is [under implementation]({{< ref "scmha.md">}})
+This document explain the HA setup of Ozone Manager (OM) HA, please check [this page[({{< ref "SCM-HA" >}})].
+While they can be setup for HA independently, a reliable, full HA setup requires enabling HA for both services.

 ## Ozone Manager HA

-A single Ozone Manager uses [RocksDB](https://github.com/facebook/rocksdb/) to persiste metadata (volumes, buckets, keys) locally.
+A single Ozone Manager uses [RocksDB](https://github.com/facebook/rocksdb/) to persist metadata (volumes, buckets, keys) locally.
 HA version of Ozone Manager does exactly the same but all the data is replicated with the help of the RAFT consensus algorithm to follower Ozone Manager instances.

 ![OM HA](HA-OM.png)
 Client connects to the Leader Ozone Manager which process the request and schedule the replication with RAFT.
 When the request is replicated to all the followers the leader can return with the response.

 ## Configuration